bmoussaud/tap-operator/README.md

     * copy TAP packages from tanzu registry to a local registry
     * copy PostgresSQL from tanzu registry to a local registry
 * Deploy _TAP Essential_ in the cluster (kapp-control, secret-gen-control) (thanks @alexandreroman [tanzu-cluster-essentials-bootstrap](https://github.com/alexandreroman/tanzu-cluster-essentials-bootstrap) )
+* [Later] Deploy tap-sync to trigger the TAP Gitop installation

 ## Installation